 And it is a little water-resistant, so if it gets damp it won’t run immediately.

 A sealer will protect the acrylic paint and make it more water-resistant.
 But it won’t make it 100% waterproof.
-Even with a sealant, you wouldn’t be able to use a pot decorated in this way as a mug or a vase.
+Even with a sealant, decoration on ceramics with acrylic paint won’t be as durable as glazed pottery.

 Boot Polish and Bronze Powder